Ephebo/Ephebo/README.md

   I'm a student and enthusiastic of computer science. </><br>

   I consider myself a pythonista beginner and continous learner , so i'm excited to upgrade my skillset by developing and storing code here.<br>
-    Programmer is someone who solves a problem in a way that you "don't" understand and it's funny to think about it.
+    Programmer is someone who solves a problem you didn't know you had in a way you "don't" understand and it's funny to think about it.

   You can find me on: